yuchestart/CATS/README.md

 Make things 3D with WebGL without going through the pain.
 Why did I have to call it that?
 ## What it can do
-It can draw things 3D, and you can move the camera around.
+It can draw things 3D, and you can move the camera around, add lighting, and more.

-I'm trying to add lighting, but I lost quite a lot of progress because I worked on this on my chromebook and it couldn't commit for some random reason.
+## Download
+At the moment I haven't created a distribution file.
+Once I do though, you can download it [here](https://what-ever-this-is.github.io/CATS)